 Like real-life con-artists, online criminals use impersonation to steal information or gain access to bank accounts.
 It is especially dangerous with corporate accounts, financial platforms, exchanges and anything valuable and important there is online.

 The most common forms of spoofing are:

-IP address spoofing — disguising the original IP address and masquerading as a legitimate entity.
+IP address spoofing — disguising the original IP address and masquerading it as a legitimate entity.
 Frauds create Internet Protocol packets that have a false IP address source and by that, hiding one’s identity or faking the identity of another computing system.

 Phishing and email spoofing — forging an email header to appear like it came from someone or somewhere trustworthy other than the actual source.

 Have you heard of an infamous scan that was thriving a few years ago?
-Many people received a fake email from a so-called wealthy relative that left them a fortune asking for your personal information.
+Many people received a fake email from a so-called wealthy relative that left them a fortune asking for their personal information.
 All turned out to be scams in the end.
 But how many people fell for it?

 Caller ID spoofing — changing the number that shows on Caller ID to trick you.
 The fake caller will be disguised under a legitimate business or governmental number.